phreax/cyberdelic_hackathon_boilerplate/README.md

 - Cross-platform configuration suitable for PCVR or standalone OpenXR builds

 Use this version if you want a **clean, cross-platform XR foundation** without Meta dependencies.
+It still supports many native Meta features such passthrough (without direct camera access) through the provided MetaXR plugin.

+Both versions use the Unified Rendering Pipeline (URP) and work with Unity 6 (tested on 6000.2.8f1).
+Of course you may mix both versions and take what you need (e.g. Meta's native OVRPassthrough + and XR Interaction Toolkit)

 ---